stevemckinney/iamsteve/data/blog/00024-inline-block.md

 date: "2016-02-16T07:43:00+00:00"
 lastmod: "2019-11-28T21:02:44+00:00"
 summary: "The inline-block layout technique is a really handy one.
 It has a few advantages over float based layouts.
 Float based layouts suffer from needing to be cleared and if height varies it can have undesired effects.
 With inline-block you don’t need to worry about the height or clearing of elements.
 However, there are still some things to watch out for, which I will cover in this post.
 As well as provide a grid setup in Sass for you to use in your projects (should you need one)."
-metadesc: A simple and effective layout technique.
+metadesc: "A simple and effective layout technique.
 Find out how to get rid of the inline-block space and align left, right or to the centre, with ease."
 theme: "#eafaf6"
 tags: ["Code", "CSS"]
 categories: ["Code"]